-✈ FREE EXPRESS SHIPPING ON ORDERS OVER $150
+✈ FREE SHIPPING ON ALL ORDERS

 What Are Polarized Sunglasses?

-Polarized sunglasses are made to reduce the glare that produced on flat surfaces like water, snow, or glass.
+Polarized sunglasses are made to reduce the glare produced on flat surfaces like water, snow, or glass.
 Glare changes the true colors of an object, reduces visual clarity and contrast, causing eye strain and ocular fatigue.
 Polarized lenses have special filters that absorb horizontal light reflecting from various objects in the surroundings.
 These sunglasses improve vision and offer superior protection for the eyes, which is essential, especially when driving or doing certain sports.

 How To Tell If Sunglasses Are Polarized?

 You can determine if your current sunglasses have been polarized in several ways.
 These tips will help you save money and your eyesight and prevent macular degeneration.

 This is very easy as you just need to wear your sunglasses and get on your PC.
 While looking at your computer screen, you can tell if your sunglasses are polarized.
 The glare-reducing technology of computer screens are the same with polarized lenses.
 When looking at a computer monitor, move your glasses sideways and if parts of the screen become blank or dark, you are using polarized glasses.
 You’ll get the same with LCD display screens as well.

 One major benefit of wearing polarized lenses is to cut down on glare, like the kind you get when the sun is reflecting off the water.
 With a polarized sunglass, you won’t just see the surface of the water, but you’ll be able to look through into the water below, and maybe catch a fish swimming past.